elahe-dastan/shovel/README.md

 <!-- I don't separate last names for now this will make so many columns -->

-Sex : There is no sex order but this column takes only two values so I prefer to use ordinal encoder over one hot encoder which increases the number of my columns.
+Sex : There is no sex order but this column takes only two values so I prefer to use ordinal encoder over one hot encoder which increases the number of my columns.<br/>
-Ticket
-Embarked
+Ticket : the people with the same ticket number are traveling together Embarked